chiraghm12/get_code/README.md

 ## Acknowledgements

+We would like to thank the following resources and libraries that made this project possible:

 * **Flask:** A lightweight WSGI web application framework in Python that provides the necessary tools and libraries for building web applications.
 * **SQLAlchemy:** An ORM library for Python that simplifies database interactions and management.
 * **HTML/CSS:** The foundational technologies for creating and styling the frontend of the website.